May 4, 2011: Reports circulate that Apple is negotiating with carriers to bring over-the-air updates to iOS, beginning

 In the end, the rumors of OTA iOS updates circulating on May 4, 2011, turned out to be right on the money.
 In November, Apple issued iOS 5.0.1, its first “PC-free” update for its mobile operating system.

-2011 turned out to be a significant year in terms of how Apple issued all its software updates.
+All in all, 2011 proved quite a significant year in terms of how Apple issued all its software updates.
 That year’s Mac OS X Lion marked the first time Apple didn’t initially announce physical distribution on CD or DVD-ROM of a new Mac operating system.

 Instead, users downloaded the operating system at home.
 Alternatively, they could do it through an in-store download at an Apple store.
 Later, Apple gave users the option to buy a preloaded USB flash drive online.

 What are your most memorable software-updating memories?
 Do you remember iOS before over-the-air updates?
 Leave your comments below.